 Hydrangeas are the perfect summer flowering plant.
 They are available in a variety of shapes and colors, have attractive foliage and are useful in a wide range of garden sites.
 But the question we hear most from customers about hydrangea is “When should I prune?”
-Let us make it easy:
+Let us make it easy for you:

 Big Leaf Hydrangea (Hydrangea macrophylla)